steven-JC/redux2/README.md

 import { Route, IndexRoute, Redirect} from 'react-router';
 import {createHistory} from 'history'

-// as redux2 is writen with es6 & es7,
-// you need to download redux2.js in any folder of your app. import {redux2, reducerMaker, redux2Middleware} from './redux2'
+import {redux2, reducerMaker, redux2Middleware} from 'redux2'

-// your app should be build with webpack,
-// as you need the function require.context to collect all of models var reduc=reducerMaker([require.context('./actions', false, /\.js$/)]);
+// use the function "require.context" of webpack to collect all of models var reduc=reducerMaker([require.context('./actions', false, /\.js$/)]);

 const reducers=combineReducers({...reduc, router: routerStateReducer});